-- A. All vibration isolation devices shall be the products of a single manufacturer. - B. Where exposed to the atmosphere, all steel shall be hot-dipped galvanized; hardware shall be cadmium plated; springs shall be powder coated.
+- A. Provide products with current OSHPD certification OPA numbers or products furnished with calculations demonstrating compliance. - B. All vibration isolation devices shall be the products of a single manufacturer. - C. Where exposed to the atmosphere, all steel shall be hot-dipped galvanized; hardware shall be cadmium plated; springs shall be powder coated.